josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🚰_when_cyber_reaches_the_machinery.md

 ---

-## 🇺🇸 The July Water Wave Crossed The Machinery Threshold
+## 🇺🇸 The July–August Water Wave Crossed The Machinery Threshold

 The July 2026 U.S. water incidents are no longer describable merely as: